-The US EPA recommends testing your home once every two years.
+The US EPA recommends radon gas inspection your home once every two years.
 There are many reasons for this.
-First, testing is cheap compared to the long term health effects of high radon exposure, thus making it a good investment in preventative health.
+First, radon gas inspection is cheap compared to the long term health effects of high radon exposure, thus making it a good investment in preventative health.

 Second, soil conditions under the home can change.
 Radon gas is released from rocks and soil underground.
 As rocks in soil settle and break down, radon levels fluctuate.
 It is important to know if a radon mitigation system that was installed years ago is still working as it should.

 Lastly, radon mitigation systems are not lifetime systems.
 Many fans last a decade or more; however, some do fail within a few years.
 Oftentimes when a fan fails, a busy homeowner will not notice.
 Without a functioning fan, a radon system will hardly function at all.
 Other problems can arise from day-to-day living as well: system seals can break; crawlspace barrier can rip from improper storage of Christmas decor or a crazy game of hide and seek; PVC piping can be jostled loose by Dad in the attic; or a landscaper could bump gutter exhaust material.
 All of these scenarios have and can happen, leading to a malfunctioning radon mitigation system.

 If you’re unsure how your radon system is functioning, call PDS and we can get you in touch with a qualified mitigator or certified tester in your area for a complete radon gas inspection.
 You can also test on your own to get a snapshot of your indoor radon levels with the PDS short term test kit.

 Test often and be sure your air is safe.